nf-core/atacseq/docs/configuration/crick.md

 Before running the pipeline you will need to load Nextflow and Singularity using the environment module system on CAMP.
 You can do this by issuing the commands below:

 ```
-module use /camp/apps/eb/modules/all
-module use /camp/apps/misc/stp/babs/manual/modules/all

 module purge
-module load nextflow/0.32.0
+module load Nextflow/0.32.0
 module load Singularity/2.6.0-foss-2016b
 ```

 A local copy of the iGenomes resource has been made available on CAMP (see [crick.config](../../conf/crick.config)) so you should be able to run the pipeline against your reference by simply using the `--genome <GENOME_ID>` parameter.
-Some of the more exotic genomes may not have been downloaded so please contact [BABS](mailto:bioinformatics@crick.ac.uk) if you would like them to be added.
+Some of the more exotic genomes may not have been downloaded onto CAMP so please contact [BABS](mailto:bioinformatics@crick.ac.uk) if you would like them to be added.

 Alternatively, if you are running the pipeline regularly for genomes that arent available in the iGenomes resource, we recommend creating a config file with paths to your reference genome indices (see [reference-genomes.md](reference_genomes.md) for instructions).